osisoft/OSI-Samples-OCS/basic_samples/Authentication/AuthorizationCodeFlow/PowerBI/README.md

 1. Open Power BI Desktop, and navigate to File > Options and Settings > Options
 1. Navigate to Security, and under Data Extensions select the option "(Not Recommended) Allow any extension to load without validation or warning"
 1. Click OK, acknowledge any warnings, then close Power BI Desktop
-1. Once prerequisites are installed, open `OCSConnector.sln` in Visual Studio and build the project
+1. Once prerequisites are installed, open `OCSConnector.sln` in Visual Studio
+1. Update the files url, tenant_id, and client_id with your respective values
+1. Build the project
 1. In your user's `Documents` folder, create a folder `Power BI Desktop` with a subfolder `Custom Connectors`
 1. Copy the `.mez` file from either `/bin/Debug` or `/bin/Release` (depending on settings) into the new `Custom Connectors` folder
 1. Start up Power BI Desktop, and the connector should be available